imbrn/v8n/README.md

 strategies, using its incredible fluent API.

-The `v8n` is not intended to be used in a specific application scope, like an input input or data model validation.
+The `v8n` is not intended to be used in a specific application scope, like an input field or data model validation.

-Actually, it's designed to be used in any scope, and to reuse validation strategies between scopes.
+Actually, it's designed to be used with any scope, and to aid reusability of validation strategies between scopes.
 So, you can define your validation and use it in your input field, in your pre-request logic, in your server-side model, whatever.
 Pretty cool, huh?

 ## Features